Papers and Reports

 Poussard, L.M., E.N.
-Powell, D.R.
+Powell, and D.R.
 Hennen.
-(2021) Efficiency estimates from depletion experiments for sedentary invertebrates: evaluation of sources of uncertainty in experimental design
+(2021).
+Efficiency estimates from depletion experiments for sedentary invertebrates: evaluation of sources of uncertainty in experimental design

 Powell, E.N., A.M.
-Ewing, K.M.
+Ewing, and K.M.
 Kuykendall.
-2020.
+(2020).
 Ocean quahogs (Arctica islandica) and Atlantic surfclams (Spisula solidissima) on the Mid-Atlantic Bight continental shelf and Georges Bank: the death assemblage as a recorder of climate change and the reorganization of the continental shelf benthos.
 Palaeogeogr.
 Palaeoclimatol.
 Palaeoecol.
 537: #109205, 16 pp.

 Powell, E.N. and R. Mann.
 (2016).
 How well do we know the infaunal biomass of the continental shelf?
 Continental Shelf Research.
 115: 27

 Powell, E.N., J.M.
 Klinck, D.M.
 Munroe, E.E.
 Hofmann, P. Moreno and R. Mann.
 (2015).
 The value of captains’ behavioral choices in the success of the surfclam (Spisula solidissima) fishery on the U.S. Mid-Atlantic coast: a model evaluation.
 Journal of Northwest Atlantic Fishery Science.
 47:1-27.